 Fellows will see a broad spectrum of patients with different types of uveitides.
 The ultimate goal of the fellowship is to train specialists in uveitis who will be able to provide the most sophisticated and updated evaluation, diagnosis and treatment (both medical and surgical) for patients with uveitis.
 Among the ophthalmic diagnostic studies routinely performed are: fluorescein angiography, ICG angiography, SD- optical coherence tomography and electrophysiology.
 The clinical experience includes medical retina, in addition to uveitis; the research program includes both clinical and/or basic immunology research in one of our laboratories.

-Primary clinical contact is in the Kentucky Lions Eye Center in both our Primary Care Center and the private patient clinics of Henry J. Kaplan, M.D., F.A.C.S., who is the director of the program, and the retina faculty of the Department of Ophthalmology and Visual Sciences (see below).
+Primary clinical contact is in the Kentucky Lions Eye Center in both our Primary Care Center and the private patient clinics of Harpal Sandhu, M.D., who is the director of the program, and the retina faculty of the Department of Ophthalmology and Visual Sciences (see below).
 In addition, the fellow will participate in didactic sessions throughout the week, including journal club, uveitis club and imaging/electrophysiology conferences.

 Advanced Research Program